Full-Form of FDI (Foreign Direct Investment)

 #4 – Platform Foreign Direct Investment

-A company enters into an international market, and the outputs derived from the foreign business operations are exported to another country.
+A company enters an international market, and the outputs derived from the foreign business operations are exported to another country.
 This is also termed as export-platform foreign direct investment.

 How does it Work?

 This plays a significant role with respect to making cross border investments.
-This can offer an organization or an individual with access to newer markets, access to new and updated technologies, and whatnot.
+This can offer an organization or individual access to newer markets, access to new and updated technologies, and whatnot.
 FDI can also enable an organization or an individual to learn new skills, lower its production cost, maximize its production, gain competitive advantage, make more profits, get better exposure, and so on.

 The foreign company and host country that is receiving investments can also gain access to advanced technologies, new skills, and can also lay the foundation for the same to have economic development.